 JavaScript 101: Immediately Invoked Functions

 tl;dr Like it says on the tin, an immediately invoked function (IIFE) is a function that is executed as soon as it is defined.
+No waiting around, no messing about.
+Straight to business.

-IIFE Syntax:
+IIFE Syntax

 (function () {